kljensen/yelukerest/README.md

 - _[pg_amqp_bridge](https://github.com/subzerocloud/pg-amqp-bridge)_ -
   sends NOTIFY events from postgres to rabbitmq.
 - _postgrest_ - provides a RESTful API over the postgres application database.
-- _[openresty](https://openresty.org)_ - the webserver that accepts incoming
-  HTTP requests and proxies them to relevant backend services, such as postgrest.
-- _[certbot](https://certbot.eff.org/)_ - obtains and renews SSL certificates
-  for openresty.
 - _elmclient_ - a front-end client that runs in web browsers and communicates with the API.
 This is the main way in which students interact with the API.